lateral branches

 Espaliers

-... for south Florida.
+...
+Florida.
 Plants not included in the above list can be used if they produce many lateral branches and can be severely pruned.
 For supporting espaliers against a brick wall, anchoring devices are ... .
 The simpler the design, the easier the maintenance.
-To maintain an espalier, remove all stray branches that appear vertical to the flat surface and beyond the boundaries of the desired pattern. ...
+To maintain an espalier, remove all stray branches that appear vertical to the flat surface and beyond the boundaries of the desired pattern ...

 hort.ifas.ufl.edu